When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - Open the signature template again.

-- Highlight the text required, then within the properties window, click ADD HYPERLINK, and copy in the link.
+- Highlight the text required, then in the Properties pane, select Add Hyperlink, and add in the link.

 - Hover over the preview with the cursor to check if the hyperlink has been set.
 You will notice the cursor will change to a hand shape.

-To resolve this issue, see how you can fix the extra line spaces appearing in your email signature?
+To resolve this issue, see Why are extra line spaces appearing in my email signature?

 Unfortunately, Outlook does not support image area mapping for the content composed within the body of the message in Outlook.
-This is the method by which hyperlinks are required to be added to objects rendered as bitmaps which, subsequently, is the method used to apply custom fonts to signatures.
+This is how hyperlinks have to be added to objects rendered as bitmaps which, subsequently, is the method used to apply custom fonts to signatures.

 However, you can use custom fonts via the Font Stack method.